ehmicky/gulp-execa/docs/API.md

 _Type_: `integer`<br> _Default_: `100`

-How many commands can be run in parallel at once.
+How many commands to run in parallel at once.

 ## Options from `execa`